AndreiD/arweave-ipfs-bridge/README.md

 Where:

-- debug: runs with more verbosity
+- debug: runs with much more verbosity
-- nodeURL: how to connect to arweave ?
+- nodeURL: how to connect to arweave
-- walletFile: the json AR wallet file
+- walletFile: the json AR wallet file location
-- cleanup: deletes the files after they get retrived
+- cleanup: deletes the files after they get retried
 - server host/port: how to run this service

 ## API Endpoints